mbrio/react-boilerplate/README.md

 *src/init.less* imports both Bootstrap and it's theme.
 You may override the default Bootstrap variables by editing *src/less/variables.less*.

-### Flummox
+### minimal-flux

-Flux is handled by Flummox in React Boilerplate and it's files reside in multiple locations; all data stores reside in *src/stores*; all actions reside in *src/actions*; and all Flummox Flux objects reside in *src/flux*.
+Flux is handled by minimal-flux in React Boilerplate and it's files reside in multiple locations; all data stores reside in *src/stores*; all actions reside in *src/actions*.

 For this example I use immutable data in the Flux store, it is not necessary, but is a suggested practice, feel free to remove this if required.